openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 # Amazon Echo Control Binding

-This binding can control Amazon Echo devices (Alexa) from openhab.
+This binding can control Amazon Echo devices (Alexa).

-It provide features to control and view the current state of echo devices:
+It provides features to control and view the current state of echo devices:

 - volume
 - pause/continue/next track/previous track